obidea/semantika-example/README.md

 queryEngine.stop();
 ```

-In addition, an "extended" query engine supports paging and your application can be written:
+In addition, the "extended" query engine allows you to create result paging for efficient data retrieval:

 ```java
 ApplicationManager manager = new ApplicationFactory()